trimble-oss/modus-web-components/CONTRIBUTING.md

 - Run `npm install`
 - Run `npm start`

+> **Note:** The `./stencil-workspace` project directory is the source of truth for this component library.
+This where all component changes will take place.

 ## Developing a Component

 Stencil gives us a dev server to work with out of the box.
 Using this dev server is our recommended way for developing on these components.